DeterminateSystems/nix-installer/README.md

 Determinate Nix installer has numerous advantages over these options:

+- It installs Nix with [flakes] enabled by default
 - It enables Nix to survive macOS upgrades
 - It keeps an installation _receipt_ for easy [uninstallation](#uninstalling)
 - It uses [planners](#planners) to create appropriate install plans for complicated targets&mdash;plans that you can review prior to installation